Nicktho/genxi-jwd-testing-assessment/README.md

 See if the test passes.
 Refresh the page a few more times.

-Notice how somethings the test passes, and sometimes it doesn't?
+Notice how sometimes the test passes, and sometimes it doesn't?

 That's because the `headsOrTails` function returns `'heads'` or `'tails'` _depending on the result of `coin.flip()`_, which has a 50% chance to be `true` or `false`!